Twisted Knots and the Perturbed Alexander Invariant: Stabilization of the Alexander polynomial

 See Figures \ref{fig:d_inf} and \ref{fig:d_tau_inf} for examples of $D_\infty$ and $D^\tau_\infty$ for the family of $(2,q)$-torus knots.
 The Markov chain $D^\tau_\infty$ will be used in Section \ref{sec:rho}.

 Let $\{K_t\}$ be a coherently oriented family of knots twisted on $n$ strands, let $\{D_t\}$ be a set of compatible diagrams with twisted regions $U_t$, and let $D_\infty$ be as in \Cref{def:spec_diags}.
-Let $A^U_t$ be a transition matrix for $D_t/U_t$, as in the first proof of Proposition \ref{prop:alex}, and let $A^U_\infty$ be a transition matrix for $D_\infty$ determined by the same ordering on $\mathcal{S}(D_0 - U_0)$.
-Comparing the limits in the proof of Proposition \ref{prop:alex} with the values in Definition \ref{def:twist_vert}, we find that
+Let $A^U_t$ be a transition matrix for $D_t/U_t$, as in the second proof of \Cref{lem:alex}, and let $A^U_\infty$ be the transition matrix for $D_\infty$ determined by the same ordering on $\mathcal{S}(D_0 - U_0)$.
+Comparing the limits in the second proof of \Cref{lem:alex} with the values in Definition \ref{def:twist_vert}, we find that

 This and (\ref{eq:last_alex}) imply:

 \begin{cor} With notation as above, \end{cor} As an example we consider the family $K_t = {\bf T}(2,2t + 1)$, $t \geq 0$, where {\bf T}$(p,q)$ is the $(p,q)$-torus knot.
 For this family the diagram $D_\infty$ can be drawn as in Figure \ref{fig:d_inf}, where the vertex is an infinite twist vertex.
 Then